rust-lang/book/2018-edition/src/ch19-06-macros.md

 Procedural macros consist of a function, which is how they get their name:
 “procedure” is a synonym for “function.”
 Why not call them “functional macros”?
-Well, one of the types is “function-like”, and that would get confusing.
+Well, one of the types is “function-like,” and that would get confusing.
 Anyway, the function defining a procedural macro takes a `TokenStream` as an input and produces a `TokenStream` as an output.
 This is the core of the macro: the source code that the macro is operating on makes up the input